 - Monitoring machines: Bull System Manager checks if the hosts are accessible, using the ping command from the System Manager.
 The machines to be monitored are either specified by the Administrator or detected by a discovery mechanism. - Monitoring specific elements of the hardware, Operating System, services and Internet such as Power Status, CPU load, memory usage, disk usage, number of users, processes and service execution, http and ftp services.
 The administrator can define status thresholds (OK, WARNING, CRITICAL, UNKNOWN) for each element monitored.
-When an anomaly occurs or when there is a return to normal status, alerts (in a log file) and notifications (by e-mail, by Bull autocall and/or by SNMP traps) are generated.

-Hardware and OS monitoring for Bull Intel-Based platforms are provided by the Bull System Manager Server package, not by the Add-on packages.
+When an anomaly occurs or when there is a return to normal status, alerts (in a log file) and notifications (by e-mail, by Bull - Note Hardware and OS monitoring for Bull Intel-Based platforms are provided by the Bull System Manager Server package, not by the Add-on packages.